shanrikes/hello-world/README.md

 # hello-world
 first time
-I have no clue what I'm doing but its awesome.
+I have no clue what I'm doing